Azure/k8s-infra/docs/proposals/generic-reconciler.md

 ## Reconciler loop

-The reconciler loop will fire when the object specs are change, but also need to fire periodically to ensure that the object status is an accurate representation of the current resource state in ARM.
+The reconciler loop will fire when the object specs are changed, but also need to fire periodically to ensure that the object status is an accurate representation of the current resource state in ARM.
 (As an aside, it would be interesting to look at whether Event Grid could be used for push-based notification of status changes rather than polling for changes as a way to reduce overhead with a large number of managed objects).

 ### Updating Spec